droonga/droonga.org/tutorial/1.0.8/dump-restore/index.md

 ]
 ~~~

-Note: you have to add an extra parameter `_=$(date +%s)` to bypass the response cache.
+Note: before sending a request for the `select` command, clear the response cache.
-If you forget to add it, you'll see unexpected cached result based on old configurations.
+Otherwise you'll see unexpected cached result based on old configurations.
+You can clear all response caches by sending an HTTP `DELETE` request to the path `/cache`, like above.

 ### Restore data from a dump result, to an empty Droonga cluster